Black-owned distilleries are breaking barriers that once surrounded the Kentucky bourbon industry

 But the recognition got them thinking that bourbon was a viable business opportunity.
 Soon they were thinking of how they could get into the industry.

 The result was Fresh Bourbon.
-They said they are producing bourbon under the direction of a Black master distiller at Hartfield & Co. distillery.
+The Edwardses said they are producing bourbon under the direction of a Black master distiller at Hartfield & Co. distillery.
 They plan to have bottles on retail shelves later this year.

-(There is currently a dispute between Fresh and Brough Brothers, with both claiming to have the first Black-owned distillery in Kentucky.
+There is a dispute between Fresh and Brough Brothers, with both claiming to have the first Black-owned distillery in Kentucky.

-Fresh leans on a 2020 Kentucky senate resolution that recognized them as the first Black-owned distillery in the state, despite Fresh not having built a distillery yet.
+Fresh leans on a 2020 Kentucky Senate resolution that recognized it as the first Black-owned distillery in the state, despite Fresh not having built a distillery yet.

 Brough Brothers is registered with the Treasury Department’s Alcohol and Tobacco Tax and Trade Bureau — which is required to operate as a distillery — while Fresh has not.
-In early March, Brough Brothers sued Fresh over what they say is false advertising and unfair competition.
+In early March, Brough Brothers sued Fresh over what it says is false advertising and unfair competition.

 In a statement, Sean Edwards said Fresh continued to “stand behind everything we have said about our business, our bourbon, and the designation the Kentucky Senate has honored us with.”)